 Our Victorian Roving Art Therapy program was launched over 2 years ago with classes designed to cultivate creative expression.
 These classes utilise a variety of mediums including stencil, collage and painting whist providing a relaxing social environment for attendees.
 Our Roving Art Therapist teaches classes at 10 facilities per week.
 When delivering classes in the dementia units, calm is instilled in those who are painting and attendees feel a sense of achievement and pride when creating a work of art which is often put on display within the facility.

-Music Memories is a therapy program launched in Victoria earlier this year.
+Music Memories is a therapy program that runs across most of Regis’ sites.
 It focuses on improving a resident’s mood and behaviour with individualised music programs designed to evoke a positive response while providing a pleasant activity for those in dementia specific care.
 Subsequently we’ve seen improved engagement and socialisation as it offers a meaningful activity for those who can find it difficult to engage and remain calm.

 As part of our commitment to continuous improvement, Regis has worked with Alzheimer’s Australia to identify how to best optimise living and communal spaces in each of our dedicated dementia units and living areas.
 This includes the selection and layout of furniture, fittings and equipment to help residents with memory loss identify their rooms through individualise materials.